mariegrace31/bookstore/README.md

 <!-- KEY FEATURES -->
 ### **Key Features 🏷️** <a name="key-features"></a>

-The bookstore app displays a list of books, allows to add and remove books.
+The bookstore app displays a list of books and allows to add and remove books.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>